 The generally most useful modes are mode 8, which is a monochrome display with the highest resolution, and mode 15, which is a 16 colour mode with square pixels.
 The default mode on startup is mode 8.

-The Pico display is paletted, with the number of colours displayed at any one time limitted by the graphics mode.
+The Pico display is paletted, with the number of colours displayed at any one time limited by the graphics mode.
+The displayed colour for each palette entry can be changed by use of the COLOUR command.
+For this build, changing a palette entry immediately changes the colour of all the pixels set to this palette value.
 The VGA output generated by PicoBB uses five bits for each of red, green and blue, giving 32k possible physical colours.
 These are all available if using the Pimoroni VGA demonstration board.
 Custom boards may choose not to connect some of the colour lsb in order to provide some available GPIO pins.
 This will reduce the number of physical colours available.

 A screen capture facility is provided.
 Pressing the prtscrxx.bmp